Always have your reliever inhaler with you

 If your inhaler does not have a dose counter, you can work out when your inhaler is likely to run out yourself by:

-- finding out how many puffs your inhaler has when it’s new.
+- finding out how many doses your inhaler has when it’s new.
 This should be printed on the box, or you can ask your pharmacist.

 Find out more about getting an emergency supply of medicines.